CLASSIFICATION NO. 087

 Under general supervision, to perform routine professional assignments in human resources administration; to compile data and prepare reports; and to do other work as required.

-The Department of Employee Services provides human resources services to County departments and employees, including employee recruitment and selection, personnel ordinance and policy administration, position classification and compensation, employee training and development, benefits administration, risk management, workers compensation, liability and casualty claims management, human resources information systems, labor relations and collective bargaining.
+The Department of Human Resources provides human resources services to all County departments, including employee recruitment and selection, personnel ordinance and policy administration, employee relations, diversity, position classification and compensation, organizational development, employee training and development, workforce planning, benefits administration, employee wellness, risk management, workers’ compensation, liability and casualty claims management, human resources business systems, labor relations and collective bargaining.

 The Human Resources Specialist differs from the Human Resources Analyst, which performs journey level professional human resources assignments.
 It also differs from the entry level Human Resources Assistant, which provides para-professional and administrative support to professional staff.